jsay/geoInd/ReproPaper.md

 The characteristics of sub-soils and soils are modeled with respectively 14 and 13 fixed effects.
 In each case, the reference modality coded `0AREF` is equal to 1 for all vineyards plots inside geological and pedological polygons without sufficient observations.
 Robustness checks have been made with other threshold values than \(1\,000\) without this arbitrary choice changes the results.

-<a id="org9b5e39b"></a>
+<a id="org1c6ca13"></a>

 ## Crossing GIs dimensions

 The data are now ready for the econometric analysis.
-The GIs on the area of interest contains both an horizontal (*commune*) and a vertical (*rank*) dimension as detailed in the Working Paper.
-The balance of the 2 distributions can be assessed with the following Figure 3 (p.36) in the Working Paper.
+The GIs on the area of interest contains both an horizontal (*commune*) and a vertical (*hierarchical level*) dimension as detailed in the Working Paper.
+The balance of the two distributions can be assessed with the following Figure 3 (p.37) in the Working Paper.

 ```R
 library(lattice) ; library(RColorBrewer)